 Once Category Groups are turned on, new category groups can be created in addition to existing categories.
-At this time, only Category Groups can NOT be used as filters on interfaces

 On the Manage Categories page at Settings>Categories, you’ll see your existing categories under the heading “Categories” or whatever label you’ve given your categories.
 You can continue to add and edit categories, or you can add new category groups.

 To add new Category Groups click the Add Category Group button at the top of the page.